ValentinaPasqual/wikidata_converter/README.md

 # Description

-- ```get_json.py```: first, it retrieve a set of Wikidata entities (defined by a SPARQL query - in our case, all artworks with their creators and locations when available).
-Then, it requests to Wikidata API all data related to all selected enitities and saves them into several json files (50 entities with their relative metadata each).
+- ```get_json.py```: first, it retrieves a set of Wikidata entities (defined one of the SPARQL queries depending on dataset A, B or C).
+Then, it requests to Wikidata API all data related to all selected enitities and saves them into several json files (50 entities with their relative metadata each file).
 - Work in progress, it will be developed as a node.js application --> ```pybars_coverter.py```: takes as input all json files (from ```get_json.py```) and first, gets rid of useless information and second, convert them into several desider RDF models for expressing statements. `templates``` folder.
     - The actual conversion fromt json to rdf is hadled with pybars3 templates (python version of javascript handlebars), and they are available in the ```pybars_templates``` folder.